 Most SaaS products allow users to try them before making a decision.
 Instead of investing in an application that may not meet expectations blindly, users can test the features and see if they meet their needs.

 Some adventurous startupers try to find the best saas development platform and do it themselves, for example, with no code instruments.
 While it is a possible scenario, such products are rather temporary solutions — they lack flexibility and are not easy to scale.
 Let’s have a look at what happens if you go the way of custom development.
-Here’s our six-step guide on how to create the software as a service.
+Here’s our five-step guide on how to create the software as a service.

 Step 1: Discovery